Gestalt Therapy: Why & How ‘Empty Chair Technique’ Is Used?

 3. Multiple Roles:

-The therapist only acts as a guide in the process as the client has to play a self-role as well as the role of the one they are talking to.
-It is helpful in understanding conflicts that he is going through inside out.
+The therapist only acts as a guide in the process as the client has to play a role as well as the role of the one they are talking to.
+It helps him understand the conflicts that he is going through inside out.

 4. Expressive Body Language: